CyVerse-learning-materials/container_camp_workshop_2018/atmosphere/boot.rst

 |atmo-8|

-It may take Jetstream a few minutes to process your request.
+It may take Atmosphere a few minutes to process your request.
 The instance should disappear from the project when it has been successfully deleted.

 |atmo-9|